 Mount Amanzi is an award-winning RCI Silver Crown resort, in the North-West province of South Africa.

-Amazement!
-That was my first reaction when I got to Mount Amanzi.
-The place was busier than Hyperama on a Heyday.
-It was 4pm on a Friday afternoon and the car park was full of people arriving.
+The crowd at Mount Amanzi on Friday afternoon was testament to its popularity.
+The car park was full of people arriving.
 We asked the security guard if it was like that every Friday and he said that it was busier that particular day because of the school holidays.
 My second thought was that if they were so busy they must be doing something right.
 I looked forward to see what was on offer.

 Check-in was a lengthy 2-step procedure due to the huge number of arrivals.
 First, one had to complete an indemnity form and everyone in the party had to fill in their ID numbers and sign the form.
 Children had to be signed for.
 Then one had to wait in a long queue to reach reception with the indemnity form, booking reference and refundable deposit (payable by credit card) before being given the keys, the map and the weekend activity guide.
 However, the long process was made more bearable by the free juice, popcorn and Nescafe machine offerings.
 My children were happy to sample these while I waited in the queue – and gave it their stamp of approval.

 Mount Amanzi is a short drive away from Johannesburg and Pretoria and is nestled along the banks of the Crocodile River.
 It has the picturesque Magaliesberg Mountains as a backdrop and is close to the Hartbeespoort Dam.
 One can take a short walk along the river banks and see the dam in all its splendour.
 The scenic location made for beautiful photos.